-- Unsigned dwelling lease - Proof of ownership of the unit to be leased (e.g. deed of trust, most recent year tax - statement, warranty deed and management agreement, if applicable); - The Owner's EIN or social security number; - A W-9 form completed by the owner. - If the property is in a corporation, the names of all parties - Current street mailing address, Post Office Box addresses will not be accepted - Business and home telephone number - For units constructed prior to 1978, owners must either: - certify that the unit, common areas, and exterior have been found to be free of leadbased paint by a certified inspector; or - o attach a lead based paint disclosure statement. - Local point of contact: Name; Address; Phone; Emai dwelling lease is not submitted with the RFTA, the SHA will notify the family and the owner.
+- Unsigned dwelling lease - Proof of ownership of the unit to be leased (e.g. deed of trust, most recent year tax - statement, warranty deed and management agreement, if applicable); - The Owner's EIN or social security number; - A W-9 form completed by the owner. - If the property is in a corporation, the names of all parties - Current street mailing address, Post Office Box addresses will not be accepted - Business and home telephone number - For units constructed prior to 1978, owners must either: - certify that the unit, common areas, and exterior have been found to be free of leadbased paint by a certified inspector; or dwelling lease is not submitted with the RFTA, the SHA will notify the family and the owner.
 The owner will be given 5 business days to submit an approvable RFTA from the date of disapproval.